matwerber1/aws-resource-deleter/README.md

 # WARNING!

 Use this script at your own risk!
+As the name imples, it DELETES resources in bulk.
 It's meant for personal test accounts.

 # Usage